morberg/covid-notebook/README.md

 ## Reporting Lag
 Using data published by FHM and [processed by @adamaltmejd](https://github.com/adamaltmejd/covid).

-You can work with this notebook on [Google Colab](https://colab.research.google.com/github/morberg/covid-notebook/blob/master/covid-lag-sweden.ipynb).

 ![](images/example.gif)
 There is an [interactive graph of daily deaths](https://morberg.github.io/covid-notebook/charts/filter-publication-date.html).
 Click and drag in bottom graph to select a time period for reported deaths to show in the upper graph.

+Some other graphs are available in the notebook.
+You can work with it live on [Google Colab](https://colab.research.google.com/github/morberg/covid-notebook/blob/master/covid-lag-sweden.ipynb).

 ## Total Death Count
 Based on data from Statistiska Centralbyrån.
 Interactive version on [Google Colab](https://colab.research.google.com/github/morberg/covid-notebook/blob/master/county-data.ipynb)